-The basic tax form is the Form 1040.
+The basic tax form is Form 1040.
 Before the Republican tax law passed in 2017, the 1040 was one front and back, full size piece of paper with pretty small font.
 For the most basic scenarios, that form was the only thing a taxpayer needed to file.
-For others, a variety of Schedules were required, the results of those schedules were then added in a specific locations on the 1040 Form to compute your overall taxes.
+For others, a variety of Schedules were required, the results of those schedules were then added in a specific location on the 1040 Form to compute your overall taxes.
 Under the new tax law, it still works that way, except the 1040 is smaller, and the schedules have changed.

 Should I Itemize My Taxes

-The main issue in doing taxes used to be whether or not to itemize.
+The main issue in doing taxes used to be whether to itemize.
 One of the main things the 2017 tax law did was to change the standard deduction.
-In exchange a lot things people were used to being deductible went away.
+In exchange a lot of things people were used to being deductible went away.
 These days, way more Americans take the standard deduction than itemize because the standard deduction is much higher than it used to be.
 Instead, we move through the tax Schedules and fill out the ones that apply to us.

 Before we get into too much tax theory, let’s just jump in and look at the forms to figure out how to actually do taxes for real.
-As always, the more complicated your taxes are, the better off most taxpayers would be getting one of the major tax software packages, or using a free tax filing service like Credit Karma‘s.
+As always, the more complicated your taxes are, the better off most taxpayers would be getting one of the major tax software packages or using a free tax filing service like Credit Karma‘s.